TABLE OF CONTENTS

 1. Is all protein equal in nutritional value?

-Protein from animal sources is superior as its nutrients are more bioavailable than from plant sources.
-We discuss the other benefits of animal protein here.
+Protein from animal sources is superior as its nutrients are more bioavailable than those from plant sources.
+We discuss why meat is great for babies as a first food due to the benefits of animal protein.

 2. How much protein do kids need?

-While animal protein is more bioavailable, children can certainly eat plant-based foods that contain protein, like beans, lentils, and seeds, however those foods are often also high in carbs and low in fat so meals can easily become imbalanced.
+While animal protein is more bioavailable, children can certainly eat plant-based foods that contain protein, like beans, lentils, and seeds; however, those foods are often also high in carbs and low in fat, so meals can easily become imbalanced.
 Processed vegetarian or vegan protein is not recommended.
 These products are highly processed and contain protein isolates that are hard to digest.
-They also often contain inflammatory industrial seed oils.
+They also often contain industrial seed oils.

 Ideally, most protein comes from whole-food animal sources like meat, eggs, and dairy, but including some high-quality animal-derived protein powder can be convenient.
-Grass Fed Collagen, Grass Fed Beef Isolate, and Grass Fed Whey (if dairy is tolerated) are our favorites.
-Just be sure to check for any added sugars, additives, or industrial seed oils.
+Grass Fed Collagen, Grass Fed Beef Isolate, and Grass Fed Whey (if dairy is tolerated) are the simplest.
+Just be sure to check for any added sugars, additives, or industrial seed oils, and adjust the amount, as a child does not need a full adult serving.

-As mentioned above, meatless burgers are highly processed and tend to contain poor forms of synthetic protein and industrial seed oils.
-Real food plant-based sources of protein like beans, lentils and seeds are more nutritious options if you would rather skip animal protein.
+As mentioned above, meatless burgers are highly processed and tend to contain highly processed forms of protein and oils.
+Real food, plant-based sources of protein like beans, lentils, and seeds, are more nutritious options if you would rather skip animal protein.
 Just be sure to be mindful of the carbs and also include enough healthy fats like avocados, coconuts, and olives.

 Takeaway